 back to the top

 Is the incident recordable according to OSHA requirements?
-This is intended to identify only more serious incidents and not the ‘first aid’ type of incidents.
+This is intended to identify only more serious incidents and not ‘first aid’ type of incidents.

-OMS at Building 10, Room 6C306.
+OMS in Building 10, Room 6C306.
 If the injury occurs when OMS is closed, you are at a distant location, or if the injury is severe enough to require transport to a hospital, then you or your supervisor must notify OMS as quickly as possible to help ensure proper medical treatment, incident investigation, and filing with workers compensation.

 Each year from February 1 to April 30 each employer has to share certain injury/illness information with employees.
 At the NIH, the data is posted on our website categorized by work location, as required by OSHA.